johnwalicki/IoT-AssetTracking-Perishable-Network-Blockchain/Blockchain/README.md

   o Double maxAccel
 }
 ```
-7. Now we need to create some events so we can alert the apropriate participants when agreed upon thresholds are exceeded.
+7. Now we need to create some events so we can alert the appropriate participants when agreed upon thresholds are exceeded.
 Scroll down and fill in the following information for the **TemperatureThresholdEvent**.
 ```
 event TemperatureThresholdEvent {
   o String message